tr0njavolta/katacoda-dev/terraform-sentinel/extracredit.md

 Open `terraform-sentinel/sentinel.hcl`{{open}} and add the `modules` path to your new module under the `mock` paths.
 Replace the contents of this file with the complete file below.

-<pre class="file" data-filename="terraform-sentinel/sentinel.hcl" data-target="replace" data-marker=mock "tfplan/v2" {
+<pre class="file" data-filename="terraform-sentinel/sentinel.hcl" data-target="replace" >mock "tfplan/v2" {
   module {
     source = "mock-data/mock-tfplan-v2.sentinel"
   }